Nu-invariants of extra-twisted connected sums: Hyperbolic geometry and

 Let~$L\to F$ denote a Hermitian line bundle with a fibrewise flat connection that contains~$\ft\to F$ as a circle bundle.
-Then over~$F_x\cong S^1_y$, the bundle~$L$ has holonomy~$e^{-2\pi ix}$.
-The bundle carries a Hermitian connection~$\nabla^L$ that we can describe as
+Then over~$F_x$, the bundle~$L$ has holonomy~$e^{-2\pi ix}$.
+Let~$\phy$ be a coordinate on~$F_x=\R/y\Z$.
+The bundle~$L$ carries a Hermitian connection~$\nabla^L$ that we can describe as